HOW MUCH DOES IT COST?

-We have secure access with an electronic lock which you access with your smartphone.
+We have secure access with an electronic lock.
 When a member terminates membership, we deactivate their code and access.
 Security cameras record who enters and leaves the building.
-We have six cameras at the front and back of the building.
+We have 13 cameras at the front and back of the building.
 If you rent an office, you get a key to your office.

 As the model is proven and refined the GeniusDen will seek and build spaces to serve entrepreneurs in other markets – some within the Dallas Fort Worth Metroplex and then throughout Texas and regionally.

-A startup founder says goodbye to his spouse and comes to the GeniusDen where he works for a while in the open desk area, meets with a mentor in the conference room, walks to lunch at a one of 23 Deep Ellum restaurants and then returns to a skype meeting with some remote team members and follow-up emails before the evening speaker comes in and doors open to a greater Dallas startup community.
-He is joined by his wife who has dropped their child at drop-off daycare on the same block.
-They rode in on lightrail to join them and walked the four and a half blocks from the lightrail stop to the GeniusDen stopping off to check out some art in a gallery on the walk over.
+A Member here says goodbye to his spouse and comes to the GeniusDen where he works for a while in the open desk area, meets with a mentor in the conference room, walks to lunch at one of 23 Deep Ellum restaurants, and then returns to a skype meeting with some remote team members and follow-up emails before the evening speaker comes in and doors open to a greater Dallas startup community.
+He is joined by his wife who has dropped their child at a drop-off daycare on the same block.
+They rode in on light rail to join them and walked the four and a half blocks from the light-rail stop to the GeniusDen stopping off to check out some art in a gallery on the walkover.
 After the presentation, they will walk to a nearby restaurant for dinner and locally brewed beer and drive home together.

-Joe Payton is a real estate developer, serial entrepreneur and angel investor.
-Payton began his career selling advertising and publishing and moved into investor relations getting a graduate degree in 1994 from the University of Denver and working in-house in the mid 1990’s for Corporate Express, a startup that grew from $50M when he joined to $1B in sales through acquisition and multiple public offerings.
+Joe Payton is a real estate developer, serial entrepreneur, and angel investor.
+Payton began his career selling advertising and publishing and moved into investor relations getting a graduate degree in 1994 from the University of Denver and working in-house in the mid-1990s for Corporate Express, a startup that grew from $50M when he joined to $1B in sales through acquisition and multiple public offerings.
 Joe was on the core Investor Relations team for the IPO and four secondary offerings.
-As a real estate investor Joe began buying and selling single family homes and parlayed his capital into larger developments and then small startups of his own and as angel investor, Joe was a member of the Rockies Venture club in Denver Colorado and the Central Texas Angel Network in Austin.
-Nothing he invested in went “big”, but he’s seen several hundred deal pitches, run diligence on a couple of dozen investments and gotten to know the process from the Angel side as well as the IPO experience when he was in corporate.
+As a real estate investor Joe began buying and selling single-family homes and parlayed his experience into larger developments and then small startups of his own as an angel investor, Joe was a member of the Rockies Venture club in Denver Colorado, and the Central Texas Angel Network in Austin.
+Nothing he invested in went “big”, but he’s seen several hundred deal pitches, run diligence on a couple of dozen investments, and gotten to know the process from the Angel side as well as the IPO experience when he was in corporate.